nopnop2002/esp-idf-ssd1306/HowToUseOtherDevice/README.md

 ## Case 2
 Use multiple i2c devices on two i2c bus.

-This is the only way to use different I2C libraries at the same time using the new i2c driver.
-ESP32C series has only one i2c bus.
-This is not available on the ESP32C series.
-Can only be used with XTENSA.

 ```
 I2C_NUM_0 ----- I2C SSD1306
 I2C_NUM_1 ----- Any I2C Device
 ```

+This is the only way to use different I2C device library at the same time using the new i2c driver.
+ESP32C series has only one i2c bus.
+This is not available on the ESP32C series.
+Can only be used with XTENSA series.